 ST. JOHNS RIVER WATER MANAGEMENT DISTRICT

-The St. Johns River Water Management District is responsible for managing groundwater and surface water resources for 18 counties in northeast and east-central Florida, including the IRL.
-They provide funding for the Oyster Mats project through sales of their special Indian River Lagoon license plate, also known as the “snook tag.”
-All proceeds from sales go directly to restoration and education efforts related to the Lagoon.
+The St. Johns River Water Management District is responsible for managing groundwater and surface water resources for 18 counties in northeast and east-central Florida, including the Indian River Lagoon.
+It provides funding for the oyster mats project through sales of its special lagoon license plate, also known as the “snook tag.”
+All proceeds from sales go directly to restoration and education efforts related to the lagoon.

-The US Fish and Wildlife Service works to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
-They offer financial support for projects like Oyster Mats through grants.
+The U.S. Fish and Wildlife Service works to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
+They offer financial support for our projects through grants.